Connect Car Insurance Review 2026

 Connect: Customer Satisfaction Data

-Since there isn’t much customer satisfaction data available from third-party sources for Connect, we referred to ratings for American Family.
+We checked third-party ratings for Connect, as well as parent company American Family.
 As Connect’s parent company, American Family’s ratings can give you an idea of what to expect as a potential Connect customer.

-Overall, customers can rely on Connect since it’s backed by a major provider.
-Its customer experience will differ from American Family, though you can count on its dependability at more affordable rates.
+Overall, customers can rely on Connect since it’s backed by a major provider, meaning you can count on its dependability at more affordable rates.

 Filing a Claim with Connect

-If you need to file a claim, you can do it online on Connect’s website, or call its claims number.
+If you need to file a claim, you can do it online on the American Family website, or call its claims number.

 Before filing your claim, make sure you have the following information ready:

-Connect mentions on its site that its claims adjusters will reach out within one business day after you file your claim.
-Customers report that Connect doesn’t let them view the status of their claims online, so you’ll need to call your adjuster for updates.
+The company mentions on its site that its claims adjusters will reach out within one business day after you file your claim.
+You can view the status of their claims online, or you can call your adjuster for updates.
 The insurer also doesn’t provide a general estimate of how long it takes to process claims, saying that it depends on the complexity of the case.

 Connect’s Website and Mobile App